sergio001g/-Advanced-Supermarket-E-commerce-Platform/project/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Support

-For support, email [support@example.com](mailto:support@example.com) or join our Slack channel.

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0